Orlando

 Scroll down to view detailed class descriptions.

-Students are invited to join us for a Waldorf-inspired schedule that includes: Main Lesson, Watercolor, Lunch, Creative Movement, and Practical Science.
+Students are invited to join us for a Waldorf-inspired schedule that includes: Watercolor, Main Lesson, Lunch, Theater, and Practical Science.

 Main Lesson Teacher: Kathleen Pierfy